nitmir/django-cas-server/README.rst

         'cas_server',
     )

-   For internatinalization support, add "django.middleware.locale.LocaleMiddleware" to your MIDDLEWARE_CLASSES setting like this::
+   For internationalization support, add "django.middleware.locale.LocaleMiddleware" to your MIDDLEWARE_CLASSES setting like this::

     MIDDLEWARE_CLASSES = (